-Updated Weekly
+Updated Daily

 The Cottages at Cape Kiwanda.
 Call for seasonally-changing specials, mention BeachConnection.net.
 Beautiful beachfront rentals, fully furnished.
 Gourmet kitchens, private balconies w/ propane grills and Jacuzzi tubs in every unit.
 High-density TV’s, stereos, CD/DVD, cable and Ipod ports, along with hi-speed net and video games.
 Some pet friendly.
 33000 Cape Kiwanda Drive, Pacific City, Oregon.
 888-965-7001. www.kiwandacottages.com

-Garibaldi - Tillamook Bay
+Garibaldi - Tillamook Bay - Bay City

+Sheltered Nook on Tillamook Bay.
+A very unique set of vacation rentals that is not only extremely eco-friendly but does so with tiny homes (each 385 sq ft).
+Features a complimentary breakfast each morning.
+Pet friendly.
+Disc Golf course, fully stocked kitchens, deck, fire pit and even a dog bath.
+Each home is individually decorated with flair.
+7860 Warren Street.
+Bay City, Oregon.
+(503) 805-5526. http://shelterednook.com - See Specials Link

 Rockaway Beach

 Tradewinds Motel, Rockaway Beach.
 Specials at this link. .
 Call to doublecheck on specials, mention BeachConnection.net.
 All rooms are immaculate and have TV’s, VCR’s and in-room phones w/ wi-fi.
 Oceanfronts have queen bed, a double hide-a-bed, kitchen, cozy firelog fireplace and private deck.
 Both types sleep up to four people.
 Others are appointed for a two-person romantic getaway, yet still perfect for those on a budget.
 Elaborate oceanfront Jacuzzi suite has two bedrooms, kitchen, double hide-a-bed, fireplace and private deck, sleeping as many as six.
 For family reunions or large gatherings such as weddings, some rooms can connect to create two-room and three-room suites.
 Some rooms pet friendly.
 523 N. Pacific St., Rockaway Beach.
-(503) 355-2112 - 1-800-824-0938. www.tradewinds-motel.com
+(503) 355-2112 - 1-800-824-0938. www.tradewinds-motel.com - See Specials Link

 Manzanita - Nehalem - Wheeler

-Manzanita Rental Company Call for specials, mentioning BeachConnection.net.
+Meredith Lodging in Manzanita Call for specials, mentioning BeachConnection.net.
 Pay for two nights and the third night is free until June 11.
 (Memorial Day weekend not included).
 More than 70 homes on the beachfront of Manzanita, near the golf course, or on Neahkahnie.
 Some pet friendly with a fee.
 Full kitchens and other features.
-686 Manzanita Ave.
-Manzanita, Oregon.
-800-579-9801.
-503-368-6797. www.manzanitarentals.com
+Office in Lincoln City.
+541-996-2955 or 1-800-224-7660.
+Web Site Here - See Specials Link

 Spindrift Inn, Manzanita.
 Call for specials, mentioning BeachConnection.net.
 Specials vary and change with season.
 A mere one block from Manzanita's pristine beaches, Retains the quaint charm of yesteryear, with modern conveniences.
 Smoke-free with some pet friendly rooms and kitchenettes.
 114 Laneda Avenue, Manzanita, Oregon.
-Toll-free (877) 368-1001, www.spindrift-inn.com
+Toll-free (877) 368-1001, www.spindrift-inn.com - See Specials Link

 Beach Break Vacation Rentals, LLC.
 Call for specials, mentioning BeachConnection.net Specials vary according to month, for example: specials include 3 nights for price of two, percent off, etc. Some specials during summer.
 Rental houses in Manzanita, along Nehalem River, Falcon Cove, Neahkahnie Mountain, Rockaway Beach, down to Cape Meares.Large homes to small, romantic cottages; oceanfront townhomes to unique..
 Office in Nehalem, on 101.
 503-368-3865.
 877-655-0623. www.beach-break.com

 Wheeler on the Bay Lodge.
 Mention BeachConnection.net and receive 10 percent off your stay.
 A quiet, peaceful place lying against the heart of Nehalem Bay.
 You have front door access to kayaking, fishing and your own private dock.
 Each unit is uniquely decorated, with some right up on the bay.
 Family-oriented rooms to luxurious, cozy rooms for romantic getaways.
 All rooms and suites come with fireplace, microwave, fridge, TV with DVD player, free movie rentals and coffee maker.
 Some suites include hot tub spas, or larger decks with a floating dock to moor your boat.
 Extended vacation rentals also available.
 Highway 101, 580 Marine, Wheeler, Oregon.
 503-368-5858.
-800-469-3204. www.beachconnection.net/news/wheeler_onbay_lodge.php
+800-469-3204.
+Website - See Specials Link

 Sunset Vacation Rentals Call for specials, mentioning BeachConnection.net Specials Vary from Season: call to ask for information, mention BeachConnection.net.
 About 100 homes to choose from in north Oregon coast hotspots like Manzanita, Neah-Kah-Nie, Rockaway Beach, Nedonna Beach and the secretive Falcon Cove.
 186 Laneda Ave., Manzanita, Oregon.
 503-368-7969.
 800-883-7784. www.ssvr.com.
+See Specials Link

 Cannon Beach